Overview

 Figures can change

-Thresholds and fees are maintained in a central data file; always check the IND required-amounts and fees pages for current figures.
+Thresholds and fees can change.
+Always check the IND required-amounts and fees pages for current figures.
 Salary alone does not guarantee approval; other route requirements still matter.

 Estimate your relocation cost